l7mp/dcontroller/README.md

 ## Getting started

-We will create a simple operator below that will write into each pod the number containers of the pod as a custom annotation.
+We will create a simple operator below that will write into each pod the number of containers in the pod as a custom annotation.
 To simplify the operations, we will restrict the operator to the default namespace.
 Whenever the container number is updated, the annotation will be updated too.

 For [here](examples/) for more complex examples.